Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Visa

 All of these credit card networks have created their own digital infrastructure to facilitate transactions between credit card issuers and merchants.
-These four credit card networks are so commonly used that generally anywhere in the U.S. it’s possible to find a business that accepts one or more of the payment methods supported by these merchants.
-When traveling abroad, it’s more common to come across Visa and Mastercard networks.
+These four credit card networks are so commonly used that it’s possible to find a business almost anywhere in the U.S. that accepts one or more of the payment methods supported by these merchants.

-Two of these popular payment networks — American Express and Discover — are also credit card issuers.
+Now, for the detail mentioned above that can cause confusion: Two of these popular payment networks — American Express and Discover — are also credit card issuers.
 However, their offerings as a credit card network are separate from their credit card offerings as an issuer.

 Does It Matter Which Card Network You Use?

 Merchants are the ones who are more likely to be affected by the credit card networks that they use.
-This is due to the fact that credit card networks determine how much the merchant will pay in fees in order to use their processing system.
+This is due to the fact that credit card networks determine how much the merchant will pay in processing fees in order to use their system.

 Recommended: Charge Cards Advantages and Disadvantages